brianclements03/Individual_Project/Readme.md

 ## Recommendations

+For the consumer of this report, the principal actionable recommendation is to continue to keep a finger on the pulse of the TRRC's work.
+It seems clear from this study that this governmental body is doing a great job when it comes to drilling permits, but the public's access to information is what allows us to make sure of it.

+In the same vein, other aspects of Texas's oil output could be presented in an easier-to-analyze fashion.
+As it stands, it is difficult to do an analysis of output on a very detailed level, particularly to tie new permits to their subsequent oil and gas production (summary statistics are in fact available on the TRRC website, but are broken down to a higher level than this data science study sought).

+## Next steps

 This project began in the hopes of being able to link permitting and production; this goal remains elusive, due to the structure of the data available for public download at the Texas Railroad Commision website.
 However, the foremost recommendation is to continue studying ways to scrape production information in order to tie it to the permitting and producer information that is so easily available, and build on the models in this report to include a predictive model for well output based on features such as shale, depth, geography, etc.

 At the very least, finding a handfull of new continuous variables to include in the anaysis could reap benefits, since the modeling in this report relies almost exclusively on categorical variables, some of which have sparse observations to model on.
 This could also increase the possibility of running some feature selection and clustering.
 Clustering, in particular, was not helpful in this study--apart from all the districts already being related geographically to the areas they serve (which naturally includes the shale formation, roughly), there is only the one continuous variable to attempt to utilize for a clustering model.

-## Next steps

 - The main next step is to continue to work on building the data up from publicly available information on the Railroad Commission website, especially information on production and geography (i.e. well latitude/longitude), items that are easily downloaded but very difficult to tie to the current database.